-Rumba AS/400 software supports access via native TCP for a number of client applications.
-With the implementation of this feature, Rumba provides support for the complete range of client applications.
+Rumba+ supports AS/400 access via native TCP for a number of client applications.
+With the implementation of this feature, Rumba+ provides support for the complete range of client applications.
 Companies moving to TCP/IP networking can still give their users access to key AS/400 applications which are important for user productivity.

-Rumba TCP architecture
+Rumba+ TCP architecture